raymond-w-ko/omegacomplete.vim/README.md

 The only bottleneck is in the Python code where the buffer is joined into one huge string before sending to the server.
 For large ( > 2MB ) files, there might be pauses in insert mode when you type too fast.
 If anyone has a better solution, please, please let me know.
-For now I am not treating it as a problem, because you are screwed if you have to maintain source code files that big.
+For now I am not treating it as a problem, because you are screwed anyways if you have to maintain source code files that big.

 ## Prerequisites for Use
-Since this uses C++11, you need a recent compiler and also the compiled portion of the Boost C++ libraries.
-Your version of VIM also needs to have Python 2.X bindings.

 To compile the server portion you need a relatively standards compliant C++03 compiler along with the compiled Boost C++ libraries for boost::asio.
 Your version of VIM also needs to have the Python 2.X bindings.